Yu-kai Chou: Early life and education

 Chou was born in Taipei, Taiwan.
 Because of his father's work as a diplomat for the Taiwanese government, he grew up in Taiwan, South Africa, and the United States.
-He received his undergraduate degree in Bachelors of Arts in Economics/International Area Studies from the University of California, Los Angeles (commonly known as UCLA) in 2007.
+He received a Bachelor of Arts in economics and international studies from the University of California, Los Angeles (UCLA), in 2007.

 Career

-In 2003, Chou started his research on gamification and helped pioneer the gamification industry.

-In 2004, Chou started his first company, The FD Network, which connected professionals of various industries together to help each other through a gamified system.
+2003, Chou started his research on gamification and helped pioneer the gamification industry.
+Chou started his first company, The FD Network, which connected professionals of various industries together to help each other through a gamified system.

-In 2007, Chou co-founded Future Delivery, LLC., a company that focuses on gamified productivity and professional development.
+2007, Chou co-founded Future Delivery, LLC., a company that focuses on gamified productivity and professional development.
 Its flagship project FDCareer, was rated on Mashable as one of the “Top 10 Social Networks for Generation-Y” in 2009.

-In 2009, Chou co-founded Viralogy, Inc., a gamified social media rank aiming to become a leaderboard of the top online influencers.
+2009, Chou co-founded Viralogy, Inc., a gamified social media rank aiming to become a leaderboard of the top online influencers.
 It later launched the gamified restaurant and retail loyalty program RewardMe.

-In 2012, Chou stepped down as CEO of Viralogy, Inc., and published his Octalysis gamification framework on his blog to analyze and build strategies around the various systems to increase motivation and engagement.
+2012, Chou stepped down as CEO of Viralogy, Inc., and published his Octalysis gamification framework on his blog to analyze and build strategies around the various systems to increase motivation and engagement.
 It was widely received, and his work was organically translated into over 16 languages within a year.
 Chou then started to speak across the globe and teach his Octalysis Framework.

-In 2015, The Octalysis Framework was published into a book called Actionable Gamification: Beyond Points, Badges, and Leaderboard.
+2015 The Octalysis Framework was published in Actionable Gamification: Beyond Points, Badges, and Leaderboard.
 The book has also been published in Taiwan, South Korea, China.